sillsdev/appbuilder-storybuilder/README.md

     -v : Verbosity, used to modify how much output is reported on the commandline for debugging purposes (less verbose by default)

     -s : Save files, used to specify if user wants to preserve the temporary files used in the video production (videos are deleted by default)

+    -f : Fadetype, include to use the non-xfade default transitions for video

     -ov : Overlay video, used to specify the location of a test video to create an overlay video with the generated video